 The andouille from Guemene can be bought everywhere in Brittany.
 But a stop at Guemene-

 The entry is free of charge; it’s like a shop with passionate staff to answer all your questions and great products on display.
 It’s a small place so you will likely spend less than half an hour there.
-There is plenty of space to park and it closes at
+There is plenty of space to park and it closes at 7 pm, so it’s easy to add to the end of your Brittany road trip.

 Although it’s not a big step back in time, they’ve been doing the andouille in a traditional way since 1935.